 After receiving this message, Ray’s mother did not hear any additional news about him.
 It was only in March 1945, when 1st Sgt Dale Lawton – who had been liberated at Cabanatuan on January 30 – returned home that he told her of Ray’s death in 1942.

 After the war, the remains, of Pvt.
 Ray Baldon, were reburied at the American Military Cemetery outside of Manila.
 The reason this was done was that his mother did not want him buried alone in a grave meant for his brother and him.
 His family also had a memorial headstone placed at Billings Creek Cemetery in Vernon County, Wisconsin.

 One final part of this story needs to be told.
-Ray had probably already died when his little brother was treated with a new medicine named penicillin.
+Ray had probably already died when his little brother, Jack, was treated with a new medicine named penicillin.
 His little brother – who the doctor had predicted would be dead before Ray and Fay would return home – not only lived to see the end of the war but resided in Wisconsin, near their childhood home, until his death in October 2016.